djalbat/reaction-with-style/README.md

 Here, not unsurprisingly, you must destructure the class in order to get hold of the requisite `className` property.

-### Extending components with styles
+### Extending components with style

-Primitive components can be extended straightforwardly.
+Primitive components can be extended easily.
-Consider the `Link` component created earlier.
-It can be extended thus:
+For example, the `Link` component above can be extended thus:

 ```js
 const HeaderLink = withStyle(Link)`